About 13,000 workers go on strike seeking better wages and benefits from Detroit’s three automakers

 It’s tough to say just how long it will take for the strikes to cut inventories at dealers and start hurting the companies’ bottom lines.

-Still, Schuster predicted the strikes could last longer than previous work stoppages such as a 2019 strike against GM that lasted 40 days.
+Still, Schuster predicted the strikes could last longer than previous work stoppages such as a 40-day strike against GM in 2019.

+Read: Action 9 helps consumer get money from their utility’s surge protection

 “This one feels like there’s a lot more at risk here on both sides,” he said.